 The Sentinel Hub forum thread dedicated to our open-source libraries such as eo-learn has over 120 threads, which were viewed more than 40 thousand times.
 There are numerous Sentinel Hub users, Enterprise level subscribers, for whom we know they are using it due to eo-learn and they generate more than 80% of the volume of the processed requests, more than quarter of a billion requests per month.
 The Sentinel Hub blog has 100.000 views of blog posts related to eo-learn, e.g. Introducing eo-learn, Land Cover Classification with eo-learn, Land Cover Monitoring System.

-During the first reporting period the initial focus of the project was on providing data analysis, data collection and data verification.
+During the first year of the project the initial focus of the project was on providing data analysis, data collection and data verification.
 We have uploaded all the EO-data as well as non-EO data to the project FTP server, so that they can be used et masse.
 The data are accessible using eo-learn platform as well.
 For verification of EO and non-EO data purposes, data from field trials studying N application rates in winter wheat were obtained.
 The Algorithm Theoretic Baseline Document was developed and contains an overview of to be image processing algorithms that are going to be implemented and summarizes necessary vocabulary on data, processing levels, algorithms and remote sensing as well as pre-processing methods.
 Selected features are mainly spatial or local parameters such as texture values, shape and geometric descriptors.
 Spatial and radiometric solution were selected from the state of the art by its characteristics of performance and low computing time, in order to be extracted systematically by the eo - learn platform for deriving higher level information.
 We have prepared working prototypes and pushed the feature extractors into the PreceptiveSentinel eo-learn platform.
 We have produced and refined the top-level architectural design of the eo-learn platform, i.e. the top-level structure and software components.

 Software components eo-learn library, QMiner, pre-processing library and Jupyter Notebook have been integrated with PerceptiveSentinel platform (eo-learn platform).
 EO-QMiner integration layer has been developed to support seamless communication with machine-learning engine.
 Its main tasks are to transform data into existing QMiner data formats for the ingestion by EO-QMiner and to provide labelled data.
 Workflow designer and workflow engine have been upgraded with the addition of new input modules to support new data gateways and new processing modules to support streaming machine learning.
 Platform provides learning and interpretation data; external services provide interpreted data.